KELVIN282/python-challenge/README.md

 Pypoll/main.py
 README.md

-NB: The main.py files contains the scripts to run the results of the analysis.
+NB: The main.py and main_2.py files contains the scripts to run the results of the analysis.